 Technische Universität Darmstadt, Fachbereich Mathematik Schloßgartenstr.
-7, D-64289 Darmstadt, stumme@mathematik.tu-darmstadt.de
+7, D-64289 Darmstadt stumme@mathematik.tu-darmstadt.de

-Abstract.
-A Conceptual Information System consists of a database together with conceptual hierarchies.
-The management system TOSCANA visualizes arbitrary combinations of conceptual hierarchies by nested line diagrams and allows an on-line interaction with a database to analyze data conceptually.
-The paper describes the conception of Conceptual Information Systems and discusses the use of their visualization techniques for On-Line Analytical Processing (OLAP).
+Abstract A Conceptual Information System consists of a database together with conceptual hierarchies.
+The visualization of arbitrary combinations of conceptual hierarchies by nested line diagrams allows an on-line interaction with a database to analyze data conceptually.
+The chapter describes the conception of Conceptual Information Systems and discusses the use of their visualization techniques for On-Line Analytical Processing (OLAP).